Written on: May 2024 / Updated on: April 2025

 Mussaka: A classic for a reason!
 Layers of creamy béchamel sauce, savoury vegetables, and hearty vegan mince make this dish a crowd-pleaser.

-Creative Vegetarian Options:
+Creative Vegan Options:

 Vegan Mince and Mushroom Roll: This recipe, originally created for Christmas, is a versatile crowd-pleaser perfect for Easter as well.